 We recognize and respect the choice of indigenous communities to live as distinct peoples, with their own cultures and relationships to the land.
 Wherever our operations neighbor with indigenous communities, we seek to partner and engage with them to diminish the negative aspects of our operations and maximize the social and economic benefits we can bring.
 Areas where we explore or operate near these communities include the United States, Canada, Australia and Indonesia.
-Our approach to such relationships is governed by national laws of the countries in which we are working, social performance guidance, our own positions on sustainable development and human rights, and our core SPIRIT Values of Safety, People, Integrity, Responsibility, Innovation, and Teamwork.
-An update was given to the Interfaith Center on Corporate Responsibility in New York in March 2018 and information specific to our engagement with Alaska Natives was presented in September 2016.
+Our engagement with indigenous communities in those locations is consistent with the principles of the International Labour Organization Convention 169 concerning Indigenous and Tribal Peoples, and the United Nations Declaration on the Rights of Indigenous Peoples.
+Our relationships are governed by national laws of the countries in which we are working, our social performance guidance, our own positions on sustainable development and human rights, and our core SPIRIT Values of Safety, People, Integrity, Responsibility, Innovation, and Teamwork.
+An update was provided to the Interfaith Center on Corporate Responsibility in New York in March 2018.

 Engagement and Consultation